Table of Contents

 Someone in leadership is going to ask you: "Are we ready to ship?"

-And you're going to pause.
-Not because you don't know the answer, but because assembling it takes work.
+And you are going to pause.
+Not because you do not know the answer, but because assembling it takes work.
 The unit tests ran in GitHub Actions.
 The load tests were triggered manually by a developer who may or may not have shared the results.
 The smoke tests ran in staging, but staging drifted from production two sprints ago.
 QA signed off on a spreadsheet.
 And the only person who knows whether the integration tests actually passed is on PTO.

-You can't prove release readiness when the evidence is scattered across five tools, three teams, and a Slack thread from last Tuesday.
+You cannot prove release readiness when the evidence is scattered across five tools, three teams, and a Slack thread from last Tuesday.

 This is the problem that keeps SRE and DevOps managers up at night.
 Not whether the tests exist (they usually do), but whether you can see them, trust them, and point to them when the CTO asks why a release should ship.